joncampbell123/dosbox-x/README.md

 DOSBox-X was developed around the US keyboard layout, with only a few additional layouts natively supported.

+You can use the KEYB command in the DOSBox-X command line to change the keyboard layout.
+For example:

+KEYB UK 858

+This command will switch the current keyboard layout to the UK keyboard layout (code page 858).

 To add additional layouts, see file [README.keyboard-layout-handling](README.keyboard-layout-handling) on how to do so as a developer.